Tinker-Ware/ansible-spark-role/README.md

-# Ansible Java Spring Framework
+# Ansible Apache Spark

-This role is the first version to install and run a very basic Yii Spring instalation
+This role is the first version to install and run Apache Spark for data analysis

 ### Variables